Hijab (head cover) and the Clothes of the Muslim Woman

 The present barren period of classical scholarship...

-The Amazing Quran
+Who Wrote The Quran